This Incident Response Plan exists to ensure that we consistently handle information security events in an effective and efficient manner.

 - The technical lead, with support from other personnel, acts on the decisions made in the previous stage to further the investigation or remedy of the situation.

-- A meeting will occur at regular intervals until the incident is resolved.
+- Updates or a meeting will occur at regular intervals until the incident is resolved.

 - Review